Aizurk/log-regress-prac-diabetes/README.md

 # Diabetes Prediction with Logistic Regression

+#First fix the file paths to match yours or use enviornment variables.
+After that you can run inference with the inference.py file.

 This project implements a machine learning model to predict diabetes risk using the Pima Indians Diabetes Database.

 ## Project Structure